 - Changes in posture (e.g. your back muscles or spine) due to large kidneys or liver

 - Urinary tract infections usually result in pain to one side of your abdomen or lower back that comes on reasonably quickly (e.g. over a few hours).
 You may feel feverish and have chills or shivers.
 You may want to urinate often, although there might not be much urine when you do go and it might be painful to pee.

-- Bursting and bleeding cysts can cause severe, ‘stabbing’ pain in the side of your abdomen that tends to be located in one area.
+- Bursting and bleeding cysts usually cause severe, ‘stabbing’ pain in the side of your abdomen, often in one area.
 There is likely to be obvious blood in your urine.
-About half of all patients with cyst bleeding do not have symptoms though.
+However, about half of all patients with cyst bleeding do not have symptoms.

-- Pain caused by kidney cysts tends to be felt in your abdomen rather than lower back.
-People describe it as a nagging discomfort, dull ache, or severe stabbing pain.
+- Chronic pain caused by kidney cysts may be felt in your abdomen or loin.
+People describe it as a nagging discomfort, dull ache, or severe stabbing pain .
 It is often worse when standing or walking, and you may be able to point to the area quite specifically.

 - Although liver cysts are very common in adults with ADPKD, most often they do not have any symptoms.
-A severely enlarged liver is often associated with a feeling of ‘fullness’ and nagging or stabbing abdominal pain.
-You may also get referred pain in your shoulder.
-If you have liver cysts, you may find you feel full quickly when eating, have acid reflux (heart burn), or get breathless.
+A very enlarged liver is often associated with a feeling of ‘fullness’ and nagging or stabbing abdominal pain.
+You may also get ‘referred’ pain in your shoulder.
+If you have liver cysts or very large kidneys, you may get full quickly when eating, have acid reflux (heartburn), or get breathless.

-- If your posture has changed as a result of the weight of your enlarged kidneys or liver, this can cause problems with your muscles and the spine, leading to problems such as chronic low back pain.
+- If your posture has changed due to the weight of your enlarged kidneys or liver, this can cause problems with your muscles and the spine, leading to problems such as chronic low back pain.

-You may also have an ultrasound, CT or PET scan to check whether you have kidney stones or problem cysts in your kidneys or liver.
-Ultrasound uses sound waves, CT (computed tomography) use x-rays, and PET (positron emission tomography) uses a radioactive dye to image the inside of your body.
+You may also have a scan (such as an ultrasound, CT or MRI scan) to check whether you have kidney stones or problem cysts in your kidneys or liver.
+Ultrasound uses sound waves, CT (computed tomography) use X-rays, and MRI (magnetic resonance imaging) uses magnets to image the inside of your body.

 In addition to a kidney specialist, you may see other specialists, such as a radiologist, physiotherapist, and pain specialist.
-This is to help find the cause of your pain and check if it is not linked to something other than ADPKD.
+This is to help find the cause of your pain.

 You may need to use medications long term to help manage your chronic pain.
 Different classes of drugs can be used.
 Your doctor knows about your medication and conditions, and can give you specific advice on which medications are safe for you, how often to take them, and when you might need to change medication.

 Opioids and non-steroidal anti-inflammatory drugs (NSAIDs) are the two types of medicine often used to manage pain in ADPKD, although NSAIDs are not ideal for everyone with kidney problems.
 Other drugs might be useful too – these are called analgesic adjuvants.
 We explain these below.
 If these medications are not working for you, there may be other medicines you can try.

 It is usual to review your pain medication from time to time with your doctor, to check it is still necessary and working well for you.
-If you or your doctor are unsure about medication that can help with your pain, you may want to ask for referral to a specialist pain management service (see below).
+If you or your doctor are unsure which medication can best help with your pain, you may want to ask for referral to a specialist pain management service (see below).